devdogfish/etpzp-sms/README.md

 ## TODO

 1. Do a test deployment

+## !!IMPORTANT!!

 2. Get started on the sms api.
-3. BUG: table is causing hydration error on contacts page

-## !!IMPORTANT!!

-- Think about responsiveness!!
-- Add amountIndicators to MobileNavPanel
-- Work on settings page, think about how I can add a font size setting to configure the font size globally.

 ## Message form: